pivotal/skenario/docs/architecture.md

   the autoscaler interface and to be driven deterministically by an injected clock
 * `sk-plugin` - Autoscaler Interface

-The idea of architecture with plugins is to make autoscaling part be out of the scope of the Simulation environment.
+The idea of architecture with plugins is to make the autoscaling part be out of the scope Simulation environment.
 Skenario could support multiple Implementations without modifying the core Simulation Environment.
 In other words, adding new Implementations would not require updating the Simulation Environment.
 Plugins are started in a separate process by Hashicorp go-plugin.
 Communication is done over gRPC.